 This parameter defines the workspace path.
-This is a list of directories that are searched in the order specified when you )LOAD or )COPY a workspace and when you start an Auxiliary Processor.
-The default is .\;WS;.\XFLIB.
-The following example causes )COPY, )LOAD and )LIB to look first in the current directory, then in D:\MYWS, and then in the supplied workspace directory.
+This is a list of directories that are searched in the order specified when you load or load or load a workspace and when you start an Auxiliary Processor.
+The directory paths are specified using Operating System specific conventions and separated by ";" (Windows) or ":" (UNIX).

+The following Windows example causes) COPY,) LOAD and) LIB to look first in the current directory, then in D:\MYWS, and then in the (normal) installation workspace directory.